George Ciccariello-Maher: Activism

 While in England as a university student, Ciccariello-Maher was a member of Cambridge's Anti-Capitalist Action (CACA) group, and was later arrested during the 20 March 2003 anti-war protest that occurred the day after the U.S. invasion of Iraq.
 When four of his activist friends were rusticated from King's College, Cambridge in 2002 for participating in a squatted social center, Ciccariello-Maher co-authored an appeal that resulted in their reinstatement.

 He was a member of Bring the Ruckus, co-founded by the late Joel Olson.
 In Oakland, he was arrested for involvement in the protests that followed the shooting death of Oscar Grant by transit officer Johannes Mehserle.

 As a longtime supporter of Venezuela's Bolivarian Revolution, Ciccariello-Maher spoke out against the country's widespread protests in early 2014.
 He was interviewed on Democracy Now and said that opposition leader Leopoldo López was being portrayed in The Washington Post as a "left-leaning moderate", but actually "represents the far right of the Venezuelan political spectrum" with direct ties to the U.S. Ciccariello-Maher was also critical of anarchists and leftists who were advocating for the Venezuelan opposition.

+In 2017, he was a keynote speaker for the Oxford Radical Forum, held at the University of Oxford.

+In 2019, he was involved in the activities of the American Historical Association's Historians for Peace and Democracy group.

+In 2023, he founded the W.E.B.
+Du Bois Movement School for Abolition & Reconstruction in Philadelphia, with financial help from the Abolitionist Law Center, and became its coordinator.
+He spoke at the 2025 Socialism Conference, organised by Haymarket Books.